By Amy Wu

 As a survivor, the instant connection to information, whether it be websites, print or increasingly news posted on Facebook, has been eye opening but also somewhat disconcerting at times especially when articles generate more questions than answers.
 As a journalist in the digital age, I come with a full understanding that most articles have the goal of attracting more readers and clicks, and hopefully in the process inform (fingers crossed).
 In rapidly shrinking newsrooms, that are hemorrhaging print advertising and subscribers, publishers are scrambling for advertising and revenue in the digital world.

 And why does this matter when it comes to news?
-At a times when fake news is making headlines programs such as XRAYS are all the more pivotal for patients, medical practitioners and yes journalists too.
+At a time when fake news is making headlines, programs such as XRAYS are all the more pivotal for patients, medical practitioners and yes journalists too.
 The program examines the accuracy of news articles related to news articles about young women and breast cancer, and takes a deep dive into the validity of sources.
 It sends a message out to media organizations that they are accountable for the information acquired and delivered.

 As a patient the information we receive is golden, and from the vantage of being a young survivor, information is a good thing.